-Executive KMP Fixed
+Fixed

-Remuneration STI LTI Total
+Executive KMP Remuneration STI LTI Total

 Daniel Bracken - CEO 41% 31% 28% 100%

 Andrew Lowe - CFO 54% 24% 22% 100%

 Andrea Slingsby - COO 81% 19% - 100%

 Vanessa Brennan - CBSO 100% - - 100%

-FY22 Remuneration
+FY22 REMUNERATION

-For FY22, fixed annual remuneration increased in line with policy at CPI for the CEO, CFO and non-executive directors.
-Superannuation will increase to the adjusted concessional contributions cap.
+For FY22, Director fees increased in line with the Company's policy of CPI increase.
+Additionally, and in line with the Company's policy on executive remuneration reviews, the base salary of both the CEO and CFO increased by CPI and their superannuation was increased to the adjusted concessional contributions cap.
 The incentive scheme has been reweighted to balance on target STI with LTI at 50% of total target incentive opportunity for the CEO and CFO.
 The absolute TSR sliding vesting conditions of the LTI framework for FY22 will be a CAGR-based calculation whereby a prorata achievement of share rights commencing from 10% CAGR, increasing by 10% for every 1% CAGR increment, limited to 100% achievement at 20% CAGR.
 The committee and Board will continue reviewing the remuneration framework and incentive plans to ensure they continue to align to market and shareholders' best interests.
 An independent review is underway.